 One of the best things you can do during a plumbing emergency is to shut off the water supply.
-This helps prevent water waste, and further damage.
-Each plumbing fixture or water using appliance has its own water supply valve.
+This helps prevent water waste and further damage.
+Each plumbing fixture or water-using appliance has its own water supply valve.
 This is usually located behind the toilet, under the sink, or behind the appliance.
 If you have a leaky faucet, simply turn off the water supply from under the sink.
 If you are dealing with a major plumbing leak, you may need to shut off the main water supply.
 This is usually located around the foundation of your home, or in a pit in the yard.
 It is a good idea to familiarize yourself with your main water supply so that you can be prepared in the event of an emergency.
-Your local water municipality can help you identify where your is located.
+Your local water municipality can help you identify where yours is located.

-This is an important plumbing tips for people that like to do projects around the house.
+This is an important plumbing tip for people that like to do projects around the house.
 It is a good idea to know where your pipes are located before you go hammering and nailing into floors and walls.
-If you accidentally nick a pipe during a home improvement project, you could end up with a more than you bargained for.
+If you accidentally nick a pipe during a home improvement project, you could end up with more than you bargained for.
 Invest in a good stud finder, and use it before you embark on any weekend projects.